 When the royalist troops occupied a town controlled by the insurgents, terrible persecution began against all those who had supposedly supported them.
 When the royalists recovered the city of Guanajuato in November 1810, they instructed a cause to doña Juana Bautista Márquez and her son José Maria, who were accused of participating in the murders committed in the Alhóndiga de Granaditas.
 Both were imprisoned and finally condemned to death by hanging.
 There were many similar cases: for the mere fact of being part of an insurgent's family, or for having a sentimental bond with them, the women were verbally and physically tormented.

-The episode known as the "Women of Pénjamo" occurred at the end of October 1814, when Agustín de Iturbide published a proclamation ordering the arrest of all the women and relatives of the rebel leaders of the Guanajuato City Hall.
+The episode is known as the "Women of Pénjamo" occurred at the end of October 1814, when Agustín de Iturbide published a proclamation ordering the arrest of all the women and relatives of the rebel leaders of the Guanajuato City Hall.
 The arrests were made on November 29 and 30.
 Dozens of women were apprehended in their homes and streets of the town of Penjamo and the hacienda of Barajas.
 Together with their children, they were taken to Irapuato and Querétaro, where they were locked up in the collection houses (casas de recogidas).

 In Mexico City, the news is received about the abdications of Charles IV and his son Ferdinand in favor of Napoleon Bonaparte.